094459/newsletter-oss-projects/README.md

 **smart-assistant-agent**

 [smart-assistant-agent](https://aws-oss.beachgeek.co.uk/3rd) is a project from AWS Community Builder Darya Petrashka that provides a solution to building an AWS Bedrock agent acting as a Telegram chat assistant.
 Check out the README for example videos of what this can do, as well as very detailed deployment instructions. (#193)

+**streamlit-bedrock-claude-sample**

+[streamlit-bedrock-claude-sample](https://aws-oss.beachgeek.co.uk/437) - I have featured Gary Stafford's open source projects and blog posts regularly in this newsletter.
+Gary has built a number of simple Streamlit applications to make it easy access the latest models and features of Amazon Web Services (AWS) Amazon Bedrock as part of several talks, workshops, and demonstrations he has done.
+As part these, he has put together a simple Streamlit application that uses the Amazon Bedrock boto3 Python SDK to call the latest Anthropic Claude 3 family of multimodal foundation models.
+The application accepts a system and user prompt and generates a text-based response.
+The Streamlit app can be easily modified to incorporate new Bedrock features or as a starting point for your own applications. (#203)

 **video-understanding-solution**